Stolen License In Arizona? ADOT Can Help

 Poetry Fights Storms In Arizona

-Looking for yet another new and innovative way to remind drivers of the serious threat of dust storms, the Arizona Department of Transportation is asking everyone to submit their own haiku, with explicit instructions that they concern the dangers of these storms.
+Seeking a fresh and **exciting way** to alert drivers about the serious threat of dust storms, the Arizona Department of Transportation invites submissions of personal haikus. **Participants must focus** their poems on the dangers of these severe storms.

 Once collected, the haiku will be posted on signs and used as part of a ADOT public service program.